adarsh27april/DSA-Bootcamp-Java-Assignments/10-OOPs/OOP6.md

 O/P : [70.0, 74.4, 75.5, 77.7, 83.0]
 ```

-Other flavours of using the Comparator
+## Other flavours of using the Comparator

-## Overriding the `compare` method of the `Comparator` class by implementing it in the argument list only
+### Overriding the `compare` method of the `Comparator interface` by implementing it in the argument list only.
 ```java
 Arrays.sort(list, new Comparator<Student>() {
    @Override